TeamUlysses/ulx/ulib/ULib_readme.txt

 	* [FIX] Invalid time restrictions throwing an error (Thanks, Scratch).
 	* [FIX] A problem with targeting in single player (Effected XGUI.
 Thanks, bender180).
 	* [FIX] A problem with self-target restrictions breaking commands under certain conditions (Thanks, iSnipeu).
+	* [FIX] A bug with being able to update replicated variables after running a listen server and then joining another server.
 	* [REMOVED] Temp garry-patch for reading from the data directory that appears to be fixed now.

 v2.50 - *(01/27/13)*